Florian-Wilhelm/Raspberry-Pi/README.md

 https://hackaday.io/project/188593-6bit-digital-analog-converter

-**Project 8 - Ambient light measurement with TSL2591 sensor**
+**Project 8 - Ambient light measurement**

-Sensor is being used in the thermal imaging project
+TSL2591 sensor is being used in the thermal imaging project

 **Project 9 - Exploring the RP2040 clocks**